Alfred William Bennett: Botanical career

 Between 1871 and 1873, Bennett wrote a series of papers on fertilisation in plants that brought him to the attention of Charles Darwin, who encouraged his efforts.
-In particular, Bennett clarified many of the processes in flower fertilisation and established core terminology for its description, as well as illuminating how flower structure could facilitate cross-fertilization.
-Bennett also began to write on Polygalaceae during this time, and he contributed synopses of species within that family for the 1874 publication Flora Brasiliensis and J.D.
-Hooker's 1872 volume Flora of British India.
+In particular, Bennett clarified many of the processes in flower fertilisation and established core terminology for its description, as well as illuminating how flower structure could facilitate cross-fertilisation.
+Bennett also began to write on Polygalaceae during this time, and he contributed synopses of species within that family for the 1874 publication Flora Brasiliensis and Joseph Dalton Hooker's 1872 volume Flora of British India.
 During a walking tour of Switzerland in 1875, Bennett's interest in the natural world of the Swiss Alps was also rekindled after finding 200 species of flowering plants he had not seen before in the field.
-This led to his translation of J. Seboth's Alpenpflanzen nach der Natur gemalt as Alpine Plants (1879–84) and work on Austrian scientist K.W. von Dalla Torre's Tourists' Guide to the Flora of the Austrian Alps (1882, 1886), as well as Bennett's own definitive work The Flora of the Alps (1897).
+This led to his translation of J. Seboth's Alpenpflanzen nach der Natur gemalt as Alpine Plants (1879–84) and work on Austrian scientist Karl Wilhelm von Dalla Torre's Tourists' Guide to the Flora of the Austrian Alps (1882, 1886), as well as Bennett's own definitive work The Flora of the Alps (1897).
 He also worked extensively on cryptogams, especially freshwater algae, during the last two decades as a botanist.
-In 1889, he published A Handbook of Cryptogamic Botany with his coauthor George Robert Milne Murray.
+In 1889, he published A Handbook of Cryptogamic Botany with his coauthor George Murray.
 His obituary in the Journal of the Royal Microscopical Society calls it his "most valuable original work."
 Bennett also spent many years as lecturer in botany at St Thomas' Hospital and Bedford College.